MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: Right.
 {: .interviewer }

 T: So I was like, "Well, sorry dude, you're fired.
 I'm getting a looper!" and it turns out that worked well for me.
 I was able to exercise my production brain live with that, which isn't to say that I do a lot of electronics stuff because sometimes it's very organic and basic.
-Sometimes I can make it sound like [James Brown&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.jamesbrown.com/), sometimes I can be totally bizarre.
+Sometimes I can make it sound like [James Brown&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.jamesbrown.com/), sometimes I can be totally bizarre.
 {: .interviewee }

 A: How did you get in touch with the roster of people you've played with?
 Is just the years of working as a musician playing gigs that you've built that network?
 Or are you seeking out these people for specific sounds or talents?